Clinical Health Psychology Fellowship Program

 Year II- Training experiences include:

 - Fellows choose a specialty clinic in which to spend at least 3 days per week in practice in their second year.
-Health psychologists are highly valued at SAMMC and physicians and other providers are very receptive to having an advanced practice trainee working in their clinic.
+Health psychologists are highly valued at BAMC and physicians and other providers are very receptive to having an advanced practice trainee working in their clinic.
 Fellows attend didactics with the specialty clinic fellows, are mentored by a clinic staff member who guides them on a literature review of the field and shadow providers as they see their patients in clinic or perform procedures.
 Fellows are supervised by a health psychology faculty as well.

-- Fellows are required to develop and execute a project that demonstrates the application of science to the practice
+- Fellows are required to develop and execute a project that demonstrates the application of science to the practice of health psychology.

 - writing a grant;